 - rewarding investors, etc.

-ICO Review of the Main Campaign Stages
+IDO Review of the Main Campaign Stages

 Developers must go through specific main phases when launching their project: